• Skip to primary navigation

 Guide Application

-2026 Ski for Light International Week
+2027 Ski for Light International Week

-To apply to attend the 2026 Ski for Light International Week as an Instructor/Guide, please complete and submit the form below.
+To apply to attend the 2027 Ski for Light International Week as an Instructor/Guide, please complete and submit the form below.

-If you have not already done so, please read the details of the 2026 Ski for Light International Week and the frequently asked questions about the week, as they contain much information that you will need to know before submitting your application.
+If you have not already done so, please read the details of the 2027 Ski for Light International Week and the frequently asked questions about the week, as they contain much information that you will need to know before submitting your application.

 After you submit your form, you will receive a copy of your submission, sent to the email address that you provide below.
-Thank you for applying and we look forward to seeing you in Colorado.
+Thank you for applying and we look forward to seeing you in Montana.

 Personal Information